1uckyswish/FakeStore-api/README.md

 The project structure is as follows:
 - `src/`
   - `components/`: Contains reusable UI components.
-  - `containers/`: Includes container components for managing state.
+  - `pages/`: Includes pages to display and operate content.

 ## Conclusion